June 4, 2020

 Dear White Architects, Be B.R.A.V.E., Not Sad.
 Love, NOMA

-The National Organization of Minority Architects says to end racial violence, ban the bias inside of firms
+The National Organization of Minority Architects says to end racial violence, architects must first ban the biases within the industry.

 In the wake of the police killing of unarmed Minnesotan George Floyd, a handful of national architecture and design industry groups dashed off statements expressing sadness, anger and pain on behalf of their black peers.

 But architects who expressed solidarity need to back it up with action, according to the National Organization of Minority Architects (NOMA) in its own statement this week.
 Founded in 1971 by 12 black architects in Detroit, the organization grew out of the Civil Rights era and has long been a resource for best practices in minimizing the effects of racism on the profession.
 There is no more authoritative voice than NOMA on how non-black architects should help.

 And this 49-year-old group recommends that architects who want to fight racial injustice should start by eradicating it in their own practices first.
 If firms have seemed blind to violence against black citizens, they have also largely ignored the dismally small percentage of black architects (less than 2 percent of the industry population) which hasn’t budged in 30 years.
 Leadership roles, like those in law enforcement and government, remain predominantly white and privileged.
 So NOMA’s board, led by 2019-20 president Kimberly Dowdell, is challenging practitioners to get rid of “circumstances that not only result in racially motivated violence. . .but also prevent people of color from entering and thriving in the profession of architecture.”
 Members just launched #DesignAsProtest, a black-led organizing effort to correct the design of spaces that dehumanize black people, beginning with a Day of Action this Friday, June 5th.